jmford2/Covid19-NP-Swab/README.md

 - Diameter of handle: 2.5mm
 - Length of bulb: 15mm
 - Length that will be submerged in [transport medium](#pcr): \~30mm

-**Tl;dr: score at 7 cm from bulb tip.** The location of the score (distance from the bulb along the handle) must be smaller than the height of the vial you use.
-For example, for the vials for use with Copan 480C swabs, the breakpoint is 7cm; for [15-](https://www.fishersci.com/shop/products/falcon-15ml-conical-centrifuge-tubes-5/p-193301) or [50-mL](https://www.fishersci.com/shop/products/falcon-50ml-conical-centrifuge-tubes-2/p-193321) conical tubes (of the kind used routinely in biomedical research and sold by many manufacturers), 11 cm will do.
-It is mildly easier for handling if the score is close to the height of the vial but the requirement is that it is less than the height.

 <a name="reqs"></a>